5 simple tips for preparing pumpkins and squash

 1. The easiest way to cut open a pumpkin or squash

-Cut your squash into segments, halves or quarters, and scoop out the seeds with a larger dessert spoon.
+Cut your pumpkin or squash into segments, halves or quarters, and scoop out the seeds with a larger dessert spoon.
 The squash is now ready to be prepared.

 2. No need to peel